 Agendas & Minutes

-The agenda of each meeting includes time for citizen comments.
-Due to the COVID-19 pandemic, comments are only accepted by email at this time and read at the discretion of the mayor.
+The agenda of each meeting includes time for citizen comments at the discretion of the mayor.
 Agendas and minutes are available on CLC-TV.
 Agendas are also available online as well as in the lobby of city hall.
 Past Council Minutes can be found here.

 The Las Cruces City Council is comprised of seven members, people from all walks of life who devote their time to public service as elected officials.
 City councilors serve alternating four-year terms.